 I practice TDD because it allows me to go faster and it catches my mistakes before they reach others.
 But more importantly, it allows me to craft code that doesn’t demand more time to change.

-To explore the features of Ranorex Studio risk-free download a free 30-day trial today, no credit card required.
+To explore the features of Ranorex Studio risk-free download a free trial today, no credit card required.

 About the Author